 Peak Design Outdoor Backpack Review: I Tested Both 25L and 45L Sizes

-We tested both the 25L and 45L sizes, and honestly?
-These backpacks represent a completely new direction for Peak Design.
+We tested both the 25L Outdoor Backpack and 45L Outdoor Backpack, and now we get it: these backpacks represent a completely new direction for Peak Design.
 If you’re used to their sleek, minimalist aesthetic, prepare for something entirely different.
+In this review, we’re laying out an explainer for how to think about the Outdoor Line, and where the gaps are between PD’s mainstays.

 First Impressions: A Learning Curve